Here’s a quick general guide:

 Read more about the wordmark variations or contact us directly at cals-comm [at] cornell.edu.

 Use PNG or JPG files.
-PNG files are ideal for digital documents such as web pages and digital presentations.
+PNG files are ideal for digital documents such as web pages, digital presentations and for video.
 Their transparent backgrounds make them especially useful for places where a transparent background is required (like over a field of color).
 PNGs also won’t get grainy or blurry when uploaded.
 JPGs will also work really well on the web provided they are not too large in file size.

 I’m using Microsoft Office or another word or layout editor to create something to print out, like a letter or informal flyer.